Maya Fey: Critical reception

 Toshi Nakamura at Kotaku considered Maya a staple of the series since its start, and said that it was shocking that she did not appear in Dual Destinies.
 Similarly, John Walker of Eurogamer questioned the series' move to a new cast with Apollo Justice, saying that Maya's character arc had not yet been completed in Trials and Tribulations.
-USgamer's Nadia Oxford described Maya's reappearance in Spirit of Justice as "catching up with an old pal", and as a reminder of why players "fell in love with" the series to begin with.
+USgamers Nadia Oxford described Maya's reappearance in Spirit of Justice as "catching up with an old pal", and as a reminder of why players "fell in love with" the series to begin with.
 Her reintroduction along with her new design as an adult was positively received by series fans, with a lot of excited discussion about her on social media.
 Bob Mackey, also writing for USgamer, discussed Spirit of Justices use of elements from previous games, and called Maya's return the most notable of them.
 Steven Bogos of The Escapist called her a fan favorite, and said that her return was a treat for players.
 Alexa Ray Corriea at GameSpot also liked her reappearance, and said that after playing one of the episodes set in the United States, she was "itching to get back to Khura'in" and spend time with Maya.

 In "Objection!: Ace Attorney and the Japanese Criminal Courts", Emmalee A. Ellison from Marshall University noted that despite the series relying on fantasies, both Maya and her sister originate from Village of Kurain and the Kingdom of Khura’in and their designs bears many characteristics of Japanese culture, such as the Shinto religious symbols of magatamas.
 Maya's character also serves as another element of fantasy accompanies the player and Phoenix in the narrative though later installments reveal make the fantasy elements more common like with the introduction of Apollo Justice.
 Due to the need of a localization to Western regions, Ellison further elaborated how Takumi used tricks in order to keep Maya's traits intact, thus allowing Kurain Village to exist in the translated version.
 In The Girl at the Center of the World: Gender, Genre, and Remediation in Bishōjo Media Works, Forrest Greenwood from University of Minnesota Press claims that Maya is in charge of providing comic relief in the narrative helping to balance the state of the premise.
 Chuapp praised the friendly characterization of Maya, but noted that she began appearing infrequently as the series progressed.